[toc]It must be getting hard for state lawmakers around the country to ignore what’s going on in New Jersey.

 New Jersey presents an example others should follow

 New Jersey has presented state governments across the country with a perfect example of what legalized and regulated online gambling can do for them.
 It’s time they all take a long hard look at the numbers and get on board, moving forward with online gaming legislation of their own.
-States like Pennsylvania and Illinois seem poised to do so.
-The rest need to wise up and follow suit.
+Regulated markets for online gambling in Pennsylvania and Illinois seem likely to launch next.
+Other states need to wise up and follow suit.

 In every state, the opposition will trot out the same old tired arguments about protecting children and gambling addicts.
 They’ll ignore what the industry has already done to effectively plug those leaks.